martignoni/hugo-notice/README.md

 Copyright © 2019 onwards, Nicolas Martignoni nicolas@martignoni.net.

 Thanks to
-- [Geraldo Ribeiro](https://github.com/geraldolsribeiro) for the portuguese localization,
+- [Geraldo Ribeiro](https://github.com/geraldolsribeiro) for the Portuguese localization.
-- [thatrocketx](https://github.com/thatrocketx) for the italian localization,
+- [thatrocketx](https://github.com/thatrocketx) for the Italian localization.
-- [理头张](https://github.com/qidongz) for the chinese localization.
+- [理头张](https://github.com/qidongz) for the Chinese localization.
-- [Алексей Корнеев](https://github.com/korney4eg) for the russian localization.
+- [Алексей Корнеев](https://github.com/korney4eg) for the Russian localization.
+- [Ahmad Al Maaz](https://github.com/Music47ell) for the Turkish and Arabic localizations.